1510309/PM_Solver_Matlab/README.md

 # PM_Solver_Matlab
-FEM solver for surface mounted permanent magnet machine written in MATLAB.
+FEM solver for synchronous machines written in MATLAB.
+A surface mounted permanent magnet machine is presented as an example.